mysteriumnetwork/front-end-task/README.md

 **The catch is** that some object properties are missing.
 If the property is in less than 20% of the records, it shouldn't be used as a column or there should be a feature where you could toggle the display of that column.

-Our Generals are keen on **testing**, so in order to avoid the destiny of the librarian, we encourage you to cover the parts of code that you deem mandatory with some type of tests (unit/integration/e2e/take your pick).
+Our generals are keen on **testing**, so in order to avoid the destiny of the librarian, we encourage you to cover the parts of code that you deem mandatory with some type of tests (unit/integration/e2e/take your pick).

 You are free to use any boilerplate (including this) for your library.